Lil-B/THOTFIX/README.md

 ![alt text](http://sdrdis.github.com/hotfix/images/screenshot-3.jpg "The store")

-Buy new features for Hotfix.
+Buy new features for THOTFIX.

 ## Enemies and obstables